 - your marriage will never be flawless

 So, what.
 Embrace it.
-Go ahead and preach on Song of Solomon or Revelation, do that outrageous outreach, start that ministry, go to marriage counseling if the relationship is not working, it won’t be a flawless expereince, but it will be personal, and that is what Jesus was, and that is what your students and family are looking for.
+Go ahead and preach on Song of Solomon or Revelation, do that outrageous outreach, start that ministry, go to marriage counseling if the relationship is not working, it won’t be a flawless experience, but it will be personal.

 Are you obsessed with perfection?
 Are you trying to create the flaw free youth ministry?
 Is perfectionism draining your passion for ministry and for God?
 Tell me about it below.